Hodonín

 Hodonín (/cs/; Göding) is a town in the South Moravian Region of the Czech Republic.
-It has about 24,000 inhabitants.
+It has about 23,000 inhabitants.
+The town is located on the Morava River in the Lower Morava Valley, on the border with Slovakia.

+Hodonín was founded in the 11th century and became a town in 1228.
+However, it began to grow significantly only in the 19th century due to industrialisation.
+Among the main landmarks of Hodonín are the Church of Saint Lawrence and the Art Nouveau town hall.
+The town is known as the birthplace of Tomáš Garrigue Masaryk, the first president of Czechoslovakia.

 Etymology

 The name is derived from the personal name Hodona.
 In Old Czech, the name was written as Godonín and the German name Göding was derived from it.

 Geography

 Hodonín is located about 51 km southeast of Brno, on the border with Slovakia.
-It lies in the flat landscape of the Lower Morava Valley.
+It lies in a flat landscape in the Lower Morava Valley.
 The town is situated on the right bank of the Morava River, which forms the Czech-Slovak border in this area.
-The western municipal boundary is formed by the Kyjovka River, which feeds a system of eight fishponds.
+The western municipal boundary is formed by the Kyjovka River, which feeds here a system of eight fishponds.

 History

 The castle in Hodonín was founded sometime in the 11th century.
 However, the document from 1046 which was the oldest mention of the castle, is demonstrably a forgery.

 The first written credible mention of Hodonín is from 1169.
 In 1228, it became a town.
 During the Thirty Years' War the town was severely damaged and the population decreased.
 In the 18th century a local castle was rebuilt to a tobacco factory, whose production helped repopulate the town.
 The railway to Hodonín was built in 1841, and extended to Holíč in 1891.

 Hodonín was the first town in the Protectorate of Bohemia and Moravia to be liberated from Nazi Germany occupation at the end of World War II.
 The battle for the town that was part of the Bratislava–Brno offensive, began on 11 April 1945, after the Red Army captured the nearby Holíč.
 Soviet troops crossed the Morava River and advanced toward Hodonín, supported by fighter planes that had already bombed German defenses and retreating units in the area.
 After approximately 24 hours of fighting, Soviet forces overcame the German resistance, and by 8 p.m. on 12 April, the town was fully liberated.

 The northern part of the municipal territory (especially the locality of Pánov, a retirement home and the Hodonín Zoo) was severely damaged by the 2021 South Moravia tornado.